How to have Le Petit Chef, the Worlds Smallest Chef stand on your plate and conjure up a dragon.

 3rd course: Crème Brûlée

 Hands down this is was my favorite part of the show.
-There’s different types of music that accompanies Le Petit Chef as well as beautiful prints that change on the table cloth.
-Le Petit Chef throws in spices that creates a camel and a dragon to appear while baking up this delicious dessert.
+There’s different types of music that accompanies Le Petit Chef, while beautiful patterns change on the table cloth.
+Le Petit Chef throws in spices that creates a camel and a dragon.

 As a result I’ve learned my social anxiety can be overcome with a stronger desire to gain a new experience.
-Thanks to food, Le Petit Chef and the lovely ladies that made the lunch even more enjoyable.
+Thanks to food, Le Petit Chef and the lovely local ladies, that made the lunch even more enjoyable.